What is Anti Social Behaviour

 Reoccurring Antisocial Behaviour

-If reoccurring antisocial behaviour is affecting you and a complaint has been made three times or more within a six-month period, and you are unhappy with the case you will qualify to raise your issues as a Community Trigger.
+If reoccurring antisocial behaviour is affecting you and, a complaint has been made three times or more within six months, and you are unhappy with the case, you will qualify to raise your issues as a Community Trigger.

 - More information can be found on our Community Trigger page.